no-garlic/lyrical/README.md

  - Click close button on a card, shows another X and Tick as a confirmation
  - Review scrollbars use on all pages
  - Put instructional text on every page to tell the user what to do
+ - Add filter to ignore specific words for song names (Victorious for example)
  - Bug: Handle duplicate song name from LLM quietly